||updated Oct 3, 2013

 |Approximately 70 students are admitted annually to the Physical Therapy program.
 Applicants are selected on the basis of a strong academic record and the assessment of personal characteristics considered most appropriate for the study of Physical Therapy at Queen's University and the subsequent practice of Physical Therapy.

 Applicants must have a four year baccalaureate degree and a minimum of a second class standing (70%+) from a recognized university.
-In addition, applicants must have completed a course in introductory psychology and courses with substantive content in statistics, human anatomy and physiology at the undergraduate level.
+In addition, applicants must have completed a full year credit course in introductory psychology and courses with substantive content in statistics, human anatomy and physiology at the undergraduate level.

 In addition to academic achievement applicants must show, through documentation of volunteer work, community service or personal experience, their strong interest in the profession of physiotherapy, knowledge of the profession and desire to work with people of all ages and abilities/disabilities.
 Two letters of reference and a statement of intent are required.